-In recent years trends for boys and young men have begun to point in the wrong direction.
-Academic achievement is lagging while the incidence of health disorders is climbing.
-Data validate this decline, as do day-to-day conversations among parents, teachers and others.
-The problem affects all of our boys and young men regardless of race or ethnicity.
-While the problem is far more significant and chronic among minority youth, achievement also eludes white young men.
+The problem affects all of our boys and young males regardless of race or ethnicity.
+While the problem is more significant and chronic among minority youth, achievement also eludes white young males.

 Boys' academic achievement has been declining at an accelerating rate.
 The decline has been both relative to girls, whose achievement has been advancing, and in absolute terms.
 Today, young men are less likely to attend and graduate from college than they were just a generation ago.
 With a shrinking manufacturing base, this leaves men with diminishing professional options.
 The consequences are beginning to be reflected in the economic data, exacerbated by the effects of Great Recession.